drupalprojects/drupalorg/README.txt

      you can do via a site-specific module.

-Official releases will never be made for this module, since we're just going to update drupal.org based on our changes in CVS.
+Official releases will never be made for this module, since we're just going to update drupal.org based on our changes in Git.
 We have no intention of supporting this module such that other sites can make use of it.